isabella232/primetime.en/help/digital-rights-management/cloud-quick-start/custom-auth-ent/workflow-summary/policy-workflow.md

 uuid: b355fcf6-3416-440f-9b30-a155e20f9f74
 ---

+# Workflow summary{#workflow-summary}

+* **Policy** - Create a DRM BEES-aware policy that indicates BEES is required for all content packaged using thispolicy.
+* **Packaging** - Package content using the BEES-aware DRM policy.
+* **Authentication** - Authenticate your client device and use the Primetime DRM API, or the Primetime API, toassociate this token with Primetime Cloud DRM.
+Doing this will cause the client device to send this authenticationtoken up to Primetime Cloud DRM along with all license requests.
+Primetime Cloud DRM will not process thistoken, but instead will pass it along (as an opaque blob) to your BEES endpoint for processing.
+* **Licensing** - Request a license for your protected content.
+The client device will automatically append yourpreviously-set authentication token to the call.
+* **Entitlement** - Primetime Cloud DRM will determine that the content was packaged with a policy that requiresBEES.
+Primetime Cloud DRM will construct a JSON request to send to the BEES endpoint.
+The BEES responsewill instruct Primetime Cloud DRM on whether or not to issue a license, and optionally, which DRM policy to use.

 # Policy workflow details{#policy-workflow-details}

 When Primetime Cloud DRM processes a license request, it parses the DRM policy in the request to determine if a call to a backend-entitlement service is required before the content can be shown.
 If a BEES call *is* required,  Primetime Cloud DRM will create the BEES request, then parse the DRM policy to obtain a specified BEES URL endpoint for the BEES request.